From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{arget} tracking that involves the online estimation of the trajectory of a target has been a long standing research topic and plays a significant role in aerospace, traffic, defence, etc. \cite{Bar-Shalom01} In this work, we are particularly interested in an important class of targets with simple and smooth {trajectory} such as airplane, train, ship and so on.
-The standard approach since the ground-breaking Kalman filter (KF) \cite{kalman60,Ho64}, is to design a state space model (SSM) consisting of a Markov-jump model to describe the dynamics of the target and a measurement model to relate the measurement with the state of the target.
-In addition, models are needed to characterize the clutter-measurements and misdetection events.
-However, in many cases involving non-cooperative targets \cite{Blacknell13} all these models except the measurement function are unavailable in advance and intractable to be identified accurately online.
+Target tracking that involves the online estimation of the trajectory of a target has been a long standing research topic and plays a significant role in aerospace, traffic, defence, robotics, etc. \citep{Bar-Shalom01} \SPrevis{In this work, we focus on an important class of targets with simple and smooth {trajectory} such as airplane, train, ship and so on.
+Here, the smoothness of the trajectory is closely related with the dynamical equations of the target based on differential calculation.} The standard approach since the ground-breaking Kalman filter (KF) \citep{kalman60}, is to design a state space model (SSM) consisting of a Markov-jump model to describe the dynamics of the target and a measurement model to relate the measurement \SPrevis{of the sensors} with the state of the target.
+In addition, models are needed to characterize the \SPrevis{background} clutter-measurements and misdetection events.
+However, in many cases \SPrevis{especially those for} non-cooperative targets \citep{Blacknell13}, these models except the measurement function are unavailable in advance and intractable to be identified accurately online. \SPrevis{This leads to a great challenge to the use of any filters.}

-Instead of estimating the \textit{discrete-time state} of the target based on a sophistically designed SSM , we are actually more interested in estimating the \textit{continuous-time trajectory} of the target in the context of target tracking.
-As to be addressed in this paper, once such a trajectory is obtained, the position (and its first and second order derivatives over time which indicate the velocity and acceleration, respectively) of the target at a particular time can be easily inferred from the trajectory.
-Existing target trajectory estimation approaches can be categorized in the following two groups, depending on whether the trajectory is (assumed as) a discrete-time series of position points or a continuous-time curve.
+Instead of estimating the \textit{discrete-time state} of the target based on a sophistically designed SSM , we are actually more interested in estimating the \textit{continuous-time trajectory/track} of the target in the context of target tracking.
+That is, we seek direct estimating the trajectory.
+Once such a trajectory is obtained, the position (and also the velocity and acceleration which correspond to the first and second order derivatives of the position against time) of the target at a particular time can be easily inferred from the trajectory. \SPrevis{Moreover, high-level important information such as the class of the target, the motion model/pattern/feature and so on may be able to be inferred from the continuous-time trajectory but not from a series of discrete point estimates.
+Existing approaches} to target trajectory estimation can be categorized in the following two groups, depending on modeling the trajectory whether as a discrete-time series of position points or as a continuous-time curve.
+The latter which describes the movement of the target in continuous time is the focus of this paper.